MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-performance-best-practices.md

 Keep tools and SDK packages up-to-date.

-* Always use the latest version of [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
+* Use the latest version of [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
 * Install the latest version of the [Power BI client SDK](https://github.com/Microsoft/PowerBI-JavaScript).
 We continuously release new enhancements, so make sure to follow up from time to time.
-* Use the latest version of [Tabular Editor](https://github.com/otykier/TabularEditor/releases/latest)
+* Use the latest version of [Tabular Editor](https://github.com/otykier/TabularEditor/releases/latest).

 ## Initialize embedding